Are you thinking about opening a 529 College Savings Account for your grandchild?

 In a state like Indiana, where contributors get a 20% tax credit on the first $5,000 they contribute to a 529 plan each year, adding money to a grandchild’s 529 account makes a lot more sense.

 In California and many other states, not so much.
+(If you’re a CA resident, check out this comprehensive guide on California 529 plans.)

 That’s because the money you contribute grows without being taxed.
 This tax advantage – growth without taxation – is often referred to as a tax-deferred investment.